Arkadiusz Krysik

 [Read also: Strangler Pattern for Application Modernization]

-Hazelcast and In-Memory Data Grids in Action – Stratoflow Case Study
+Hazelcast and In-Memory Data Grids in Action – Stratoflow Case Study for Financial Institutions

 Using the Hazelcast platform we’ve developed a high-performance, horizontally scalable cloud platform for financial applications.
 The main requirement was to deliver a modern finance platform of outstanding technical capabilities.